phoddie/runmod/readme.md

 1. The WebSocket server uses a subprotocol of `x-xsbug`.
 Strictly speaking this is unnecessary, but it is done to be explicit about the kind of data being transported.
 Should the protocol changes in the future, this mechanism allows for protocol version negotiation.
 1. Only one debugging connection may be active at a time.
 The Moddable SDK is configured to establish a host debugging connection over serial at start-up.
 To use mod debugging over WebSockets, there cannot be an active serial debugging connection.
 To ensure this, when a new incoming WebSocket connection arrives, any existing debugging connecting is closed.
 1. The current implementation of WebSocket support in `xsPlatform.c` breaks support for host debugging directly to xsbug because it assumes the transport is always WebSocket.
 This needs to be made an option.
+1. On a clean shut-down the server sends a WebSocket close message.

 ### From the browser
 To try out the mod debugging connection from the browser, [a small test](https://github.com/phoddie/runmod/tree/master/html/) is provided in the repository.
 It connects to `runmod` over WebSockets, sets a breakpoint, and traces messages to the console.
 It is not a useful example, it is just a starting point.